sourcegraph/about/blogposts/2020/performance-improvements-in-precise-code-intel.md

   <img src="https://storage.googleapis.com/sourcegraph-assets/precise-code-intel-arch-before-rewrite.svg" title="architecture diagram (before)" />
 </p>

-The "middleman" nature of the API server when serving user requests was an artifact of the initial architecture of the indexed precise code system.
+The "middleman" nature of the API server when serving user requests was an artifact of the initial architecture of the indexed precise code navigation system.
 After porting this system to Go in 3.16, it became apparent that the API server was a *very* thin wrapper around the bundle manager API, so in 3.17, we decided to remove it altogether.

 <p class="text-center">
   <img src="https://storage.googleapis.com/sourcegraph-assets/precise-code-intel-arch-after-rewrite.svg" title="architecture diagram (after)" />